 Home educating parents and legal guardians have the primary responsibility for monitoring the quality of their children’s education.
 By designing a robust curriculum and regularly reflecting on progress made, you can ensure that your child’s needs are met by the education you provide.

-As the administrator of the Education Act 1989, the Ministry of Education also has obligations regarding the monitoring of home education.
+As the administrator of the Education and Training Act 2020, the Ministry of Education also has obligations regarding the monitoring of home education.
 To meet these obligations, staff from your local Ministry office may contact you for information about your home education practices from time to time.

 In some circumstances, the Ministry may request the Education Review Office (ERO) to conduct a review of a home educator.
 The Ministry will inform you if you have been referred for a review and explain why.
 ERO will then contact you to provide information about the process and arrange a time for a review.

 To help ERO, the Ministry will provide them with a copy of your application.
 You do not need to provide ERO with a separate copy of this.

 You will be given the opportunity to comment on the draft ERO report.
 If the ERO report raises concerns, the local Ministry office will ask you to show how you intend to address these.
 If ERO and the Ministry are not satisfied that these concerns will be addressed, your Certificate of Exemption may be revoked.

 Unlike school reviews, the ERO home education reviews are confidential and are not published on the ERO website.

-See the ERO website for information for parents about home educator reviews
+See the ERO website for information for parents about home educator reviews.(external link)